 Resentment and hurtful expressions may come into play.
 Recognize that these interactions only promote more conflict.
 Seeking treatment for substance use requires a handful of courage and some people are not ready to take that step.
 If the person refuses, you have an opportunity to regroup for another intervention.

-Stimulant Addiction Treatment in Northern Illinois
+Stimulant Rehab Center in Illinois

 The continuum of care was created to provide the utmost care for all patients.
 It’s been reported that people who remain involved in the continuum of care have increased chances of recovery.
 With the help of a medical provider, treating stimulant addiction usually begins with a substance abuse assessment.